Nic-Horton/Nic-Horton/README.md

 Ever since I was a child, I've had a knack for problem-solving – be it tackling challenges in video games or finding ways to streamline daily tasks.
 This drive to make things better led me to the world of software engineering.
 It's here that I get to channel my passion for improvement into creating more efficient solutions.

 ### A little about me!
-I am Full-Stack Engineer who is currently attending DigitalCrafts Full Stack Development Bootcamp!
+I am Full-Stack Engineer who completed the DigitalCrafts Web Development Bootcamp in November of 2023!

 I am passionate about the web and all things technology.
 Creative Software Engineer with the ability to pick up new languages and technologies as needed.
 I primarily enjoy working in a team, sharing ideas, learning and problem-solving.